 To control speculation, the government uses the tax system to reward homeowners to buy and hold housing for a long time.
 I could have gone with “holding period” but decided “period of holding” read more naturally in the context.
 The same applies to “period of residence” below.

 To further control speculation, the government also includes a period-of-residence requirement in the provision of various benefits.

 the aged (고령자)

-There are some tax benefits available to the elderly.
+There are some tax benefits available to the elderly in the Korean housing market.
 I chose this term instead of “the elderly” because it is used in the English versions of related laws.